ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Why experiments

 Purely observational studies can be informative, but are subject to biases in observation.
 Controlling some parts of your experiment enables you to identify and test causal relationships.
+Most experiments are Simple Comparative Experiments where you're detecting differences between two or more groups, the prototypical of which is a 2-sample [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).

 ### Causality and confounding